 Cazorla, meanwhile, has been a revelation for the Gunners since moving to the Emirates from Malaga in the summer of 2012, but feels that he cannot replace the Barcelona star.

 "The important thing is knowing that he has taken up to three titles and knowing that it’s not easy.
-We have gone from the stage of seeing elimination in the quarter-finals as normal, and now the problem is that it seems that it’s a given that we will play in another World Cup final.
-What this ground has done is impressive.
+We have gone from the stage of seeing elimination in the quarterfinals as normal, and now the problem is that it seems that it’s a given that we will play in another World Cup final.
+What this ground has done is impressive," he said.

 "The English are obsessed with Barcelona and Real Madrid, but they ask me a lot about Iniesta and Ramos, about the players in the national team, and something I think that not just the fans, also the players, at least in the Arsenal dressing room, admire the national team to the point that for a lot of people our play is the reference point."

-Arsenal have enjoyed an excellent start to the season and currently top the Premier League table and Cazorla feels that England's top flight is far more open than La Liga.
+Arsenal has enjoyed an excellent start to the season and currently tops the Premier League table, and Cazorla feels that England's top flight is far more open than La Liga.